Situational awareness is a skill of insight, anticipation, and respect for personal boundaries in social and organizational contexts.

 To act in this way requires discernment that is learned at a deep level.
 It requires of us to be able to listen to the story behind the story, to ask questions that get to that story, and from that awareness, determine whether there is a possibility of establishing, even for a moment in time, an open, trusting relationship.
 If we can do this once, we can do it again and again.

-The risk is that we may have totally read the situation wrong, and I have squandered the price of a bus ticket or meal on someone who is simply using me.
+The risk is that I may have totally misread the situation, and I have squandered the price of a bus ticket or meal on someone who is simply using me.
 That is the price I pay for treating people with dignity.
 I accept that, and am willing to take the risk because of the times when the response is one of deep gratitude.

 The point is not the money, but the story we tell ourselves about who we are in social situations.
 My story is about dignity, trust and generosity.